 “Are money management apps safe?” is perhaps the most frequently asked question when people think about starting to use one.
 Data security is needed everywhere but in the case of financial apps, its importance becomes paramount.
 This is understandable of course, as financial institutions are one of the main targets of cybercriminals.
 Often people willingly accept that this or that app has the potential to seriously improve their life but avoid using them because they fear that their data like banking IDs and passwords, details of credit and debit cards, PIN or CVV numbers would end up in the wrong hands.
-According to the survey performed by Money Crashers, 31% of consumers have an experience of deciding against downloading an app due to security concerns.
-At the same time, the majority of financial apps do have serious security vulnerabilities.
+Still, in comparison with previous years, fintech companies’ security increased comparatively up to 23.6%.
 That’s why any financial app developer has to pay serious attention to the information security of their product both at the design and at the development stages of its development.

 Consider the capabilities of AR and VR and how you can apply them.
 The development of applicable AR and VR in FinTech is only beginning.
 Some experts think that innovative banks and FinTech companies that are the first to learn and deliver a blended experience for their users will be the true pioneers in the new banking reality after the widespread adoption of mixed reality devices.